 Japan is the leader in many sectors like Consumer Electronics, Computers, optical media, Automobiles, semiconductor manufacturing, Infrastructure, Shipbuilding, and many more.
 It is synonymous with high quality and technologically advanced products.
 Their drive for innovation has made the Japanese the world leaders in patent filings at 420,000 applications annually.

-Anime, sushi, Sony PlayStation, Nintendo, Hello Kitty, Sudoku, karaoke, manga, martial arts, origami and more – think about how our daily lives are enriched and entertained by different products from Japan.
-Whether it is designing electronic gadgets, Inventing innovative, beautiful cool products or high-end fashion clothing, the Japanese value craftsmanship, quality, and pleasing the consumer.
+Anime, sushi, Sony PlayStation, Nintendo, Hello Kitty, Sudoku, karaoke, manga, martial arts, origami, and more – think about how our daily lives are enriched and entertained by different products from Japan.
+Whether it is designing electronic gadgets, Inventing innovative, beautiful products, or high-end fashion clothing, the Japanese value craftsmanship, quality, and pleasing the consumer.

-Read — (i) Translation and Interpretation as a Career Options (ii) Language Jobs in BPO, KPO & MNC (iii) Career in Tourism (iv) Career for Foreign Language Teachers (v) Career in Export and Import (v) Highest paying foreign language jobs in India
+Read — (i) Translation and Interpretation as a Career (ii) Language Jobs in BPO, KPO & MNC (iii) Career in Tourism (iv) Career for Language Teachers (v) Career in Export and Import (v) Highest-paying language jobs in India

 2. Work or Study in Japan

 Resembling to work in Japan?
 Many Indian companies and MNCs are trying to increase client base in the country with improvement in India-Japan bilateral relationship.
 Both countries have moved steadily to improve and strengthen relations in the last few decades.
-Ability to speak could significantly increase your job prospects in the country.
+The ability to speak could significantly increase your job prospects in the nation.

 The country boasts Asia’s highest number of Nobel prize winners thanks to its extraordinary academic tradition and pioneer in Research and Innovation.
-Out of 25 Nobel Prize winners, 22 of whom arrive from physics, chemistry or medicine.
-With approximately 780 universities, as well as specialized vocational institutions and 100’s of junior colleges to count, you will certainly to be able to find an institution that provides your particular area of interest.
+Out of 25 Nobel Prize winners, 22 of whom arrive from physics, chemistry, or medicine.
+With approximately 780 universities, as well as specialized vocational institutions and 100’s of junior colleges to count, you will undoubtedly find an institution that provides your particular area of interest.